kidonng/scoop-docs/packages/docs/docs/guides/Github-with-SSH-key.md

 Based on [this guide from GitHub](https://help.github.com/articles/generating-ssh-keys#platform-windows).
 :::

-Git for Windows comes with a "Git Bash" that gives you good Git functionality over SSH.
-But what if you want to use Powershell instead of Bash?
+Git for Windows comes with a **Git Bash** that gives you good Git functionality over SSH.
+But what if you want to use PowerShell instead of Bash?
 This guide shows you how to do just that, **without needing to re-type your password each time you connect**.

 This guide uses Github as an example, but the same principals apply for any SSH-accessible Git repo.